Poll debacle: AICC member wants Gandhis to step aside for new leadership | Politics

 - India

-Following the poor show of the Congress in the just-concluded Assembly elections in five States, including the loss of Punjab, the top leadership held by the Gandhis should step aside and make way for a new leadership as the writing is clearly on the wall, senior leader of the party 'Americai' V Narayanan said on Friday.
+Following the poor show of the Congress in the just-concluded Assembly elections in five States, including the loss of Punjab, the top leadership should step aside and make way for a new leadership as the writing is clearly on the wall, senior leader of the party 'Americai' V Narayanan said on Friday.

 The AICC member, also a Congress spokesperson, rued that the party, whose incumbent government in Punjab lost to AAP, fumbled in the election with mismanagement of the party.